colmulhall/colmulhall.github.io/_posts/2017-07-08-a-favorite-hack.md

 >At first, I thought I’d have to remove the feature in iOS 7, until one fateful afternoon (while taking a shower, of course) I had the insight that I might be able to work around this.
 My realization was that the numbers were getting truncated based on their displayed width and not their digit count.
 Thus a number with a lot of 1s in it would not get truncated because the 1s are so thin, whereas a number with a lot of 4s in it would be truncated because they render much wider.

 Cool little hack.
-And there's something comforting about knowing that even the most experienced developers sometimes use hacks like these to get their work done!
+There's something comforting about knowing that even the most experienced developers sometimes use hacks like these to get their work done!